polterguy/phosphorusfive/core/README.md

 But System42 can easily be entirely removed by deleting the "system42" folder, and changing your web.config to point to another
 "startup file".

+In fact, when you create web apps and/or websites, then the only projects you'd normally need to include a reference to, are these;

+* p5.ajax, if you wish to have Ajax functionality in your project
+* p5.core, if you wish to consume Active Events in your project
+* p5.exp, if you wish to use expressions in your project

+In addition, you could also choose to use the "p5.webapp", either as a starting ground for your own ASP.NET website project, or hosting your entire application, adding up all your own functionality as plugins.
+However, all projects are actually optional, and you can use any single part of Phosphorus Five, without needing to use any other parts.